 - .
 Our indebtedness may limit our ability to make distributions and may affect our operations. - .
 Our ability to issue additional common units may dilute the interests of holders of common units. - .
-Holders of common units have limited voting rights, and therefore have a limited say in the management and control of AmeriGas Partners. - .
+You have limited voting rights, and therefore have a limited say in the management and control of AmeriGas Partners. - .
 Our general partner has a limited call right and can protect itself against dilution. - .
 Our partnership agreement may discourage an attempt to change our management. - .
-Unitholders may not have limited liability in certain circumstances and may be liable for the return of certain distributions. - .
+You may not have limited liability in certain circumstances and may be liable for the return of certain distributions. - .
 Conflicts of interest may arise as a result of the relationships between AmeriGas Partners, on the one hand, and the general partner and its affiliates, on the other. - .
-Our tax treatment is dependent on our partnership status. - .
-We have not requested an IRS ruling regarding our classification as a partnership. - .
-A unitholder's tax liability could exceed the cash distributions on its units. - .
-The ownership of common units may have adverse tax consequences for tax-exempt organizations and certain other investors. - .
+Our tax treatment is dependent on being treated as a partnership for federal income tax purposes. - .
+We have not requested an IRS ruling regarding our treatment as a partnership. - .
+Your tax liability could exceed the cash distributions to you. - .
+The ownership of common units may have adverse tax consequences for taxexempt organizations and certain other investors. - .
 There are limits on the deductibility of losses. - .
-Our registration as a tax shelter could increase the risk of a potential audit by the IRS. - .
+Our registration as a tax shelter could increase the risk of an IRS audit. - .
 Your tax gain or loss on your disposition of common units could be different than expected. - .
 The reporting of partnership tax information is complicated and subject to audits. - .
 There is a possibility of loss of tax benefits relating to nonconformity of common units and nonconforming depreciation conventions. - .
-There are state, local and other tax considerations. - .
-Unitholders may have negative consequences if we default on our debt or sell assets.
+You will likely be subject to state and local taxes as a result of an investment in the common units. - .
+You may have negative tax consequences if we default on our debt or sell assets. - .
+If you are not an individual residing in the U.S., you may have adverse tax consequences from owning common units.